-Fig. 27 Sustainable Innovation Framework for Groundwater Utilization

-The Project will result in the realization of further environmental benefits such as ecosystem protection and restoration through the implementation of the 'whole systems approach' which include activities such as catchment management (agroforestry, afforestation, groundwater recharge, gully control and restoration, contour ridges, terracing, etc), improved water availability through promotion of water saving irrigation technologies (drip irrigation), groundwater recharge and in-ground rainwater harvesting.
+Fig. 2928 Sustainable Innovation Framework for Groundwater Utilization include activities such as catchment management (agroforestry, afforestation, groundwater recharge, gully control and restoration, contour ridges, terracing, etc), improved water availability through promotion of water saving irrigation technologies (drip irrigation), groundwater recharge and in-ground rainwater harvesting.
 In addition, the project will result in improved biodiversity and protection of wetlands through protection of water sources.
 Through these activities, the project will mitigate the potential negative environmental impacts of groundwater use such as overextraction of the water resource, land degradation (due to livestock traffic to water sources), loss of biodiversity and destruction of wetlands.
-The whole systems approach to groundwater

-Fig. 28 Traditional groundwater utilization management to be implemented in this Project is shown in Fig. 28.
+The whole systems approach to groundwater management to be implemented in this Project is shown in Fig. 28.
 This is compared to the current traditional approach to groundwater utilization in Fig. 29.